MULTIOMICS

 $

-The Microbiome and Metabolomics
+Metabolomics and The Microbiome

 Targeted or shotgun 16S rRNA sequencing is typically used to identify the bacteria species and strains in the gut microbiome.
 However, this only reveals part of the picture.
 As key drivers of metabolism, metabolites not only receive inputs from the genome, proteome, and environment, they also represent the terminal step of biological processes, which makes them the closest reflection of an organism’s real-time physiologic status.
 Given this interconnectivity, evaluating metabolomics alongside other omics is essential to gaining a comprehensive understanding of the gut microbiome and its effects on human physiology.